Working It: Sex Workers on the Work of Sex

 Subjects: Social Science / Prostitution & Sex Trade, Labor & Industrial Relations

 “If you ever want to know what is really up, talk to a sex worker.
-Working It is chock full of harsh realities, hopeful activism, hot takes, sharp writing, electric intellects, dark humor—everything you could want, all from the culture heroes making their dollars at the intersection of all our country's worst problems.
+Working It is chock-full of harsh realities, hopeful activism, hot takes, sharp writing, electric intellects, dark humor—all from the culture heroes making their dollars at the intersection of all our country's worst problems.
 This is true outlaw writing, and the stories inside are of crucial importance for us all.”

 —Michelle Tea, author of over a dozen books, including Rent Girl, Valencia, and Against Memoir

 “A serious, eclectic collection that takes a critical eye to the tricky questions surrounding care and work within our society.
 The thinkers in the pages of Working It have a lot to teach us about both.”

 —Rax King, author of Tacky, and co-host of the podcast Low Culture Boil